CrazyScamp/ApprenticeVrSrc-Setup/README.md

-## What is ApprenticeVrSrc
+## What is ApprenticeVR (VrSrc Edition)
-ApprenticeVrSrc is designed for managing and sideloading content onto Meta Quest devices
+ApprenticeVR (VrSrc Edition) is designed for managing and sideloading content onto Meta Quest devices
 <br>
 <br>